shocklee/GettingAndCleaningDataProject/README.md

      y_test.txt values should have matching values between 1 - 6.
    + The subject_train.txt and subject_test.txt should have values ranging from 1 - 30.
-5. Merge the correspondingg training and the test sets to create one data set.
+5. Merge the corresponding training and the test sets to create one data set.
    + Merge the subject_train.txt and subject_test.txt
    + Merge the X_train.txt and X_test.txt files.
    + Merge the y_train.txt and y_test.txt files.
-6. Change the numeric activity labels in the merged y files to there corresponding values from the activity_labels.txt file.
-7. Appropriately labels the data set with descriptive variable names.
+6. Appropriately labels the data set with descriptive variable names.
 It is easy to add column names to the subject and y files, not so easy to apply the names from the featuresFile.
-   + Found that the make.names function will transform the names to legal column names.
-   + Would really like to get rid of the duplicate periods and trailing periods, will come back and do this if I have time.
+7. Merge the data frames that have the same number of rows by column
+8. Change the numeric activity labels to there corresponding values from the activity_labels.txt file.
-8. Extract only the measurements on the mean and standard deviation for each measurement.
+9. Extract only the measurements on the mean and standard deviation for each measurement.
-9. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+10. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+11. Write the tidy data set so that it can be uploaded to the project site.

 # Output

+The output is a tidy data set with the rows grouped by activity and then by the subject that performed the activity and a column containing the mean of each variable.; this means that there will be a total of 180 rows of output (6 activities by 30 subjects) with a total of 79 averages.
 The codebook for the output file is located in CodeBook.md.

+# Issues

+## Program Design Issues

+* I would like to look at some sample code to see how the programs are typically structured.
+I purposefully kept the code into a blob to avoid confusing the reviewers, however it should have been broken into chunks, probably:  read data, merge data, label data, and process data.
+* I decided to keep the connection between the variable names provided in the features file.
+Based upon my reading, these are not legal names.
+        I was afraid that if I did change the column names to make them legal, that would probably confuse the reviewers.
+   + Found that the make.names function will transform the names to legal column names.
+   + If I use make.names, it introduces duplicate periods and trailing periods, would need to figure out how to get rid of these.
+* I don't think there is much value in changing the result dataset variable names to clearly indicate that the output contains the mean of the values.
+These column names are bad enough without adding additional confusion.

+## R Issues

+* R is very inconsistent; the base code really needs to be more consistant.
+* I keep having problems with the data types.
+I got all the way to the end before I realized that the data should have been read as numeric instead of character.
+It was a good thing that all the data in each file was of the same type.
+* The R documentation should really indicate that merge doesn't guarantee the order of the result.
+Because these files were designed to positionally match contents, this could be a very bad if I didn't have a class message board to point out the problems.